TofuBytes-Studies-Group/OLA2-SofQuality/ReadMe.md

 ### 7. Peer Code Reviews

 We consistently perform code reviews on each other's work.
-We use github pull requests to review the code, and below are some examples of some reviews we did:
+We use GitHub pull requests to review the code, and below are some examples of some reviews we did:

 ![Code comment 1](Images/codeComment1.png)